 The Best Strategy We Know: The Facebook Bot

-Here is an example mockup we created for what a Facebook Bot might look like for your new product:
+Here is an example how a Facebook Bot might look like for your product:

-The secret is to reduce the price of your product significantly (told you it’s not going to be cheap) to generate your first sales and let people know that it is for a short time only.
-Whilst you cannot ask for positive reviews directly, you can tell them that it is a new product and that their honest feedback matters.
+The secret is to reduce the price of your product significantly to generate your first sales and let people know that it is for a short time only (create urgency).
+Remember: you cannot ask for positive reviews directly.
+But you can tell them that honest feedback matters.

-- Visibly reduce the price of your product on Amazon (e.g. usual selling price is $60, cross it out and sell it for $20).
+- Visibly reduce the price of your product on Amazon (e.g. cross out usual $60 selling price and sell it for $20)

-- Set up your Facebook Bot (this requires a third-party service).
-It works similar to the normal Sponsored Ads on Facebook.
-Define your target audience (e.g. if you are new to selling in an international Amazon marketplace, choose the specific country) and set up the messaging.
+- Set up your Facebook Bot (requires a third-party service).
+It works similar to the Facebook Sponsored Ads

-- Direct the external traffic straight to the Amazon listing of your new product.
+- Direct the external traffic straight to the Amazon listing of your product